GabeScott/standard-works-vault/General Conference/1991 October - These Are Your Days.md

 Hear the words of President Ardeth G. Kapp.

 “I can hear a growing chorus of young women’s voices reaching out across the land and across the water and heavenward, responding to the call for righteous young women.
-I see you standing strong and firm in your faith ... filled with the joy of discovery and youth.
+I see you standing strong and firm in your faith … filled with the joy of discovery and youth.
 Caught up in the excitement of doing good deeds and making wise choices.
 Learning, growing and feeling at home with the beauties of the world.
 Reaching out and gathering those who may be weaker.
-Rallying together, gathering strength as the Young Women Values become a part of your life ... gathering strength as young women like yourself come together from the mountains, the valleys, the islands of the sea, from arid deserts, and tropical rain forests ... wherever the seeds of the gospel have been sown.
+Rallying together, gathering strength as the Young Women Values become a part of your life … gathering strength as young women like yourself come together from the mountains, the valleys, the islands of the sea, from arid deserts, and tropical rain forests … wherever the seeds of the gospel have been sown.

 “Reach out to others in a great bond of sisterhood.
 Unite in righteousness.
 Hold your banners high for all to see.
 Don’t be ashamed of the gospel of Christ, for you have a cause and the cause is glorious!”
 (Young Women fireside, 10 Nov.
 1985.)

 “Look to this day.
 Arise in all your splendor, and bear the standards of the world-to-be.”
-(Maude Osmond Cook, cited in Ensign, Nov.
+(Maude Osmond Cook, cited in *Ensign,* Nov.
 1977, p.
 32.)

 We honor you, we pray for you, we love you.
 May God bless you.
 I say this in the name of Jesus Christ, amen.